alateka/netflyx-frontend/README.md

-# This project is just a hobby
+# This project is just an hobby

 ## Images:
 ![Demo1](Demo1.jpg)